 Survey of recent theoretical approaches in feminism exploring causes of women's oppression and strategies for liberation.
 Includes theory by liberals, socialist feminists, radical feminists, and by women of color.
 Examination of issues of sex and gender together with racial, cultural, and economic factors.
 Themes and titles vary.
-Offered in alternate years: 04S.
+Offered in alternate years.
+NU or EV.